thunderdrop/Inform-7-with-NVDA/README.md

 * The creation and management of extensions and extension projects
 * Navigation between different parts of the interface
 * The writing, reading, and editing of source
-* The reading of highlighted syntax (requires changing NVDA settings)
 * Compilation and release
 * The reading of compilation errors
 * Searching the Documentation